 Pedestal sump pumps are equipped with a pump that is installed at the base of the sump pit in your basement.
 However, the motor is seated on a pedestal that rises from the interior of the sump pit.
 Since the motor is not located in the sump pit, this type of sump pump makes more noise when compared to submersible pumps.

 On the other hand, pedestal sump pumps feature a longer life cycle when compared to submersible systems.
 Unlike submersible pumps, a pedestal sump pump is only designed to process liquids.
 This type of system cannot handle solid particles.
 Our team of licensed plumbers offers proven and trustworthy sump pump and plumbing repair services to homeowners in Broomall and other areas of Pennsylvania.
 Give the staff at our plumbing company a call by phone at (484) 474-5373 to receive help.

 Signs You Should Repair or Replace Your Sump Pump

 Dry Sump Pit

 If you notice your sump pump is activated while there is no water in your sump pit, this is an indicator of an improperly installed pump.
 On the other hand, your sump pump may not be integrated correctly to your drainage channel.
 A lack of water in your sump pit may be a signal of a clogged drainage channel.
-Immediately call a licensed plumber in your area to receive support with a sump pump, drainage system, or plumbing repair.
+Immediately call a licensed plumber in Chester County and other areas receive support with a sump pump, drainage system, or plumbing repair.